SERM: Self-Evolving Relevance Model with Agent-Driven Learning from Massive Query Streams: Experiments

 \subsection{Datasets}

-For continual pre-training, we used a corpus of 100B tokens, primarily a in-domain document collection.
+For continual pre-training, we used a corpus of 100B tokens, primarily derived from the platform’s document collection.
 For SFT, we employed 3.6M labeled query–document pairs, each labeled according to its relevance score (ranging from 0 to 3, indicating bad, fair, good, and excellent, respectively).
-During self-evolution, each iteration sampled approximately 700K query–document pairs to run SERM, with iterations spaced two weeks apart to ensure sufficient shifts in the user query distribution.
-Note that our datasets were multilingual, with the language distribution shown in Table \ref{tab:data_dist} in the Appendix.
+During self-evolution, each iteration sampled approximately 700K user query–document pairs from the platform’s database to run SERM, with iterations spaced two weeks apart to ensure sufficient shifts in the user query distribution.
+Note that since the platform serves users across multiple countries, our datasets were multilingual, with the language distribution shown in Table \ref{tab:data_dist} in the Appendix.
+Additionally, given that this work focuses on evolving relevance models from massive real-world user queries, existing open-source datasets did not meet our research needs.
+Consequently, all datasets used in this study were collected from real-world industrial application scenarios.